Detectives and other investigators abound on our TV and cinema screens.

 A search for truth culminates in a gaining of awareness.
-One of the deepest secrets of how to compose stories is conceiving the moment of revelation – the scene in which the penny drops for the audience –, and structuring the rest of the architecture of the story upon that fundamental scene.
+One of the deepest secrets of how to compose stories is conceiving the moment of revelation – the scene in which the penny drops for the audience –, and structuring the rest of the architecture of the story around that fundamental scene.
 The entire narrative is designed to lead stringently to the moment in which the audience is to have the aha-effect.
 This gasp, this “oh yes” in the audience, is achieved by various dramatic techniques, such as “planting” and “foreshadowing”.
 For the audience, it is one of the most satisfying moments of consuming a story, and a novel, film, or tale around the campfire that does not have such a scene is less likely to be well-received.
 This general rule is true for stories ancient and modern, from any and all cultures, and irrespective of the medium in which it is told.
 And crime fiction follows this rule more distinctly than any other genre, because a crime story inevitably moves towards the scene in which the audience gains awareness of the truth behind the mystery.
-In the end, the audience must know whodunnit.
+In the end, the audience must know whodunnit and why.

 The interesting twist in crime fiction compared to other genres is that the protagonist of a crime story often does not exhibit change.
 In most stories, the main character learns something and grows emotionally – is a changed person at the end of the narrative.
 That cannot be said for most detectives in crime stories.
-This is due to a large extent to the pragmatic necessity of keeping the investigator as a consistent character for the next books in the series, the next episodes.
-But it is also because the discovery of what was hidden, of the revelation of truth, takes place in the audience.
+This is due to a large extent to the pragmatic necessity of keeping the investigator as a consistent character for the next books in the series, the next episodes of the TV show.
+But it is also because the discovery of what was hidden, of the revelation of truth, takes place in the audience notwithstanding.
 The effect necessary for the reader or viewer to feel that a story is satisfying, the effect of perceiving a change from the situation set up at the beginning to the situation at the end, happens with the “aha”-effect of finding out who the murderer is, rather than with seeing, aha, the character has grown.

+Want to compose your own whodunnit?
 Click to develop your story: